 P= Perceiving (we prefer to approach our outer world spontaneously, not making a conclusion until you have all the information, keeping options open)

-Sandra reminds us that one personality style is not better than another, they are simply different.
+Comparatively Sandra reminds us that one personality style is not better than another, they are simply different.

 How can we start understanding teens and homeschool success with personality tests?

-Let’s start with an example: If you’re a parent who prefers Judging, we want to follow a schedule and plan in details.
+Firstly let’s start with an example: If you’re a parent who prefers Judging, we want to follow a schedule and plan in details.
 If your teen is a P she will be spontaneous and hate planning and schedules!
 It takes patience and prayer to work together.
 (That’s what patience and prayer are all about!)

-Now let’s look at teens:
+Correspondingly let’s look at teens:

 - As a parent, include and/or be aware of their own plans.
 This means doing planning together and do regular check-ins.
 Allow extra time for transitions.
 Allow them to finish one activity before switching to another.